marciaj-sp1/HealDB/readme.md

 6. Interoperability:
    * Linking: Associates active ingredients with standardized external identifiers (e.g., RxCUI, CAS, KEGG, PubChem, Wikidata).
-   * Use Cases: Demonstrates how external identifiers can be used to extract insights from biomedical ontologies and data sources (e.g., ChEBI, IUCN, PubChem, ATC, RxNorm).
+   * Use Cases: Demonstrates how external identifiers can be used to extract insights from biomedical ontologies and data sources (e.g., ChEBI, IUCN, PubChem, ATC, RxNorm, ClinicalTrials.gov).
 ## How to Run
 ### Requirements
 1. Install Python 3.9+.